 The unit will introduce you to the definition of information, its attributes, types and levels of information.
 Furthermore, the concepts of systems and information systems will be explicitly reviewed.
 Finally, an all comprising clarity on specialized information systems will be defined in this unit.

-By the end of this unit, you should be able to effectively define this different concept; information, information systems, services, information systems and specialized information systems and be able to distinguish its various functions, types, attributes and level of the different concepts.
+- effectively define these different concepts: information, information systems, services, information systems and specialized information systems - distinguish its various functions, types, attributes and level of the different concepts.